quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Detecting a Stateless Reset

-A client detects a potential stateless reset when a packet with a short header either cannot be decrypted or is marked as a potential duplicate.
-The client then performs a constant-time comparison of the last 16 octets of the packet with the Stateless Reset Token provided by the server in its transport parameters.
-If this comparison is successful, the client MUST discard all connection state and not send any further packets on this connection.
-If the comparison is unsuccessful, the packet can be discarded.
+A client detects a potential stateless reset when a packet with a short header either cannot be decrypted or is marked as a duplicate packet.
+The client then compares the last 16 octets of the packet with the Stateless Reset Token provided by the server in its transport parameters.
+If these values are identical, the client MUST discard all connection state and not send any further packets on this connection.
+If the comparison fails, the packet can be discarded.

 #### Calculating a Stateless Reset Token